codygt3/about-me-html/README.md

 ## Stretch Goals
-If you finish early, feel free to add images of your favorite food to your website!
+If you finish early, feel free to add images of your favorite food to your website and resize them to all be the same size!
+Hint: use the same CSS property:)
 Make sure to size it the same as your other picture using CSS

 ## Conclusion